DarrenTsung/wrg-snake/README.md

-# wgg-snake
+# wrg-snake
-Snake implemented with the wasm-gg framework.
+Snake implemented with the wasm-rgame framework.